About USC Gould

 - USC Gould Continuing Legal Education events, where you can network with leading professionals in tax, entertainment, corporate, real estate and intellectual property law, among other fields

 - the Summer Law and English (SLE) four-week intensive

 - social and athletic outings with fellow students, including a night at the Hollywood Bowl, a USC Trojan football game and a basketball game at Staples Center

-Our Office of International Services provides additional resources to assist you with visa and other requirements for studying in the U.S. The university also maintains international offices in Beijing, Hong Kong, Mexico City, Mumbai, Sao Paulo, Seoul, Shanghai and Taipei.
+Our Office of International Services provides additional resources to assist you with your visa and other requirements for studying in the U.S. The University of Southern California also maintains nine international offices worldwide.

 Through your MCL coursework, you will develop: